5.4: Evaluation of Performance in Clinical Clerkships

 The CEC decision is considered final.
 Students with further concerns may choose to independently pursue the Stanford University student academic grievance procedure, though they should recognize the limited scope of review inherent in that procedure.

 During the course of a clerkship, when a clerkship director becomes aware that a student’s performance may warrant a marginal pass or failing grade, the clerkship director must notify the student promptly that, in the absence of improvement, a non-passing grade is being considered.
 Once the director confirms the decision to assign a non-passing grade, the clerkship director must immediately notify the student about the final grade to be assigned.
 The clerkship director should also notify the student’s Advising Dean, who will arrange a meeting with the student.

 Requirements for correcting a marginal pass or failure will be determined by the clerkship director.
 Students who receive a marginal pass or failing grade are required to meet with the clerkship director to set timely requirements for achieving an unqualified passing grade.
-Non-passing grades in clerkships, including N or “continuing” grades for failed NBME subject exams, must be corrected within one year of completing the clerkship.
-Students failing to correct a non-passing grade within one year will be reviewed and discussed by the Committee on Performance, Professionalism and Promotion.
+Non-passing grades in clerkships (e.g., Failure, Marginal Pass, Continuing (N grades for failed NBME subject exams), Incomplete) must be corrected within 9 months of completing the clerkship.
+Students failing to correct a non-passing grade within 9 months will be reviewed and discussed by the Committee on Performance, Professionalism and Promotion.

 Students cannot receive a Stanford MD degree with an uncorrected marginal pass or failure in a clerkship.